EyePreserve: Identity-Preserving Iris Synthesis

-To further analyze how our model performs with pupil size variations, we utilize the HWS dataset (see Sec. \ref{sec:testdata}).
-The pupil variation was achieved in this dataset by turning the ambient lighting off during the collection, which means that the iris muscles were not taken to their full range of motion.
-As such, the range of $\Delta$ values is not as high as we find in the WBPD dataset, and hence this dataset replicates the real pupil size variations that may be observed in normal use of iris sensors more closely than the WBPD dataset.
+To analyze how our model performs with \siamul{typical} pupil size variations, we utilize the HWS dataset (see Sec. \ref{sec:testdata}).
+The pupil variation was achieved in this dataset by turning the ambient lighting on and off during the collection, which means that the iris muscles were not taken to their full range of motion.
+As such, the range of $\Delta$ values corresponds to real pupil size variations that may be observed in normal use of iris sensors more closely than the WBPD dataset.

-We select samples from the HWS dataset with the largest possible difference $\Delta$ in pupil size.
-To secure sufficient number of samples this translates to $\Delta \geq 0.2$, since the HWS dataset has very few pairs with $\Delta > 0.3$.
-Results presented in Tab. \ref{tab:combineddelta-d02} suggest that our approach performs better than the classical Daugman's normalization routine when we are constricting the pupil.
-We believe this is happening because when we are dilating the pupil using our model, we are compressing the iris information into a smaller space, and then we are polar-normalizing using Daugman's model into a rectangular region to feed iris matchers with so pre-processed images.
-This could lead to a loss of features that are used by the iris matchers.
-The linear compensation in the way it is evaluated here does not suffer from this as we only carry out polar-normalization and, therefore, directly move to this rectangular region.

-As seen in Tab. \ref{tab:combineddelta-d02}, the existing nonlinear deep learning-based iris deformation model, DeformIrisNet~\cite{khan2023deformirisnet}, does not generalize well to a new dataset.
+We select sample pairs from the HWS dataset with the largest possible $\Delta$.
+To secure a sufficient number of samples, this translates to $\Delta \geq 0.2$, since the HWS dataset has very few pairs with $\Delta > 0.3$.
+Results presented in Tab. \ref{tab:allresults} suggest that the proposed {\it EyePreserve} approach outperforms all existing iris texture deformation models.
+Additionally, we can see that the only existing nonlinear deep learning-based iris deformation model, DeformIrisNet, does not generalize well to a new dataset.